UPCOMING EVENTS

 Arizona State University

 Chad Campbell is the minority leader of the Arizona State Legislature.
 He represents District 14, which covers parts of central and west Phoenix.
-As a community leader and nonprofit director, some of the issues he has worked on over the years include improving the Maricopa County transportation system, protecting state shared revenues for cities, advocating for renewable energy and smarter growth, and improving workers' wages.
+As a community leader and nonprofit director, some of the issues he has worked on over the years include improving the Maricopa County transportation system, protecting state-shared revenues for cities, advocating for renewable energy and smarter growth, and improving workers' wages.
 As a legislator, Chad's priorities include improving public safety, better management of our state's growth, protecting natural resources, and improving the public education system - both K-12 and higher education.
 In addition to his duties at the legislature, Chad is a private consultant and also serves on the Phoenix Environmental Quality Commission, and on the Board of Directors of Communities in Schools of Arizona and the Center for Progressive Leadership

 Deliberative democracy in practice: The case of Civil Dialogue